-By Scott MacRae, Group Managing Director, Industry & Manufacturing Division.
+By David Rodriguez, Consultant, Industry & Manufacturing Division.

 We are currently in the midst of the Fourth Industrial Revolution, with change not just happening in factories and on shop floors but sweeping throughout entire businesses.
 Technology has become seamlessly ingrained in our day to day lives, and game-changing innovations are taking place in the realms of robotics, artificial intelligence, cognitive technologies and connectivity, as well as the ever-expanding Internet of Things (IoT).